Hurshid Pasha: Suppression of Ali Pasha's revolt and Greek Revolution

 Hurshid immediately informed the Sultan of the events, and without waiting for instructions, reacted by sending Omer Vryonis and Köse Mehmed Pasha to suppress the revolt first in Central Greece and then to cross over to the Peloponnese and quell the uprising in its heartland.
 At the same time, he dispatched his chief of staff Mustafa Bey with 3,000 men to reinforce the garrison of Tripoli.
 Hurshid himself remained in Yanina to supervise the last stages of the siege.
 Despite his rapid reaction, his plans ultimately failed: Vryonis and Köse Mehmed failed to suppress the revolt in Central Greece, while the reinforcements of Mustafa Bey were insufficient to save Tripoli, which fell to the Greeks under Theodoros Kolokotronis after a prolonged siege, on 23 September 1821.
 Despite the general massacre of the Muslim inhabitants, Hurshid's harem and a part of his treasure were saved.
 Finally, in January 1822, he killed Ali Pasha through treason, and sent his severed head to the Sultan, and his star seemed on the rise again.
 He assembled an army of 80,000 men (a huge number by Balkan standards) and was about to march in order to finally crush the Greek uprising, when disaster struck.
 His political enemies in Constantinople, alarmed at the fame and power he had achieved and the prestige that the successful ending of both Ali Pasha's and the Greek revolts would bring him, accused him of misappropriating a large part of Ali's treasure.
 Hurshid had sent 40,000,000 piasters, with a statement that they had been found in Ali's vaults, while the Sultan's ministers calculated Ali's fortune at over 500,000,000 piasters.
 When they asked him to send a detailed account, the offended Hurshid did not reply.
 Shortly after that, he was denounced for abuse of public treasure and fell in disgrace.
 He was removed from his positions, and replaced as serasker and governor of Morea by Mahmud Dramali Pasha.
 Hurshid was ordered to remain in Larissa to attend to the provisioning of Dramali's army.

-When news began arriving in Constantinople of the failure of Dramali's expedition at Dervenakia, the Sultan ordered Hurshid to take matters in his own hand and salvage what he could of the situation.
-However, his opponents continued to plot against him, and agents were sent to kill him.
-Although he was informed of the threat to his person, Hurshid did not react.
-Instead, he ordered the post-haste construction of a tomb, and arranged for a very elaborate funeral with all authorities present, without telling anyone who these arrangements were made for.
-Then he called all authorities, attended his own funeral, and upon completion of the ceremony he committed suicide by taking poison in front of everyone, on 30 November 1822.
-Despite the public nature of his death, the Sultan's emissaries still had to exhume him and take his head to the Sultan, as these were their orders.
+When news began arriving in Constantinople of the failure of Dramali's expedition at Dervenakia, the Sultan ordered Hurshid to take matters into his own hands and salvage what he could of the situation.
+However, his opponents continued to plot against him, and reports reached him that efforts were being made to secure his downfall.
+The circumstances surrounding his final days remain disputed.
+While some accounts describe his death as a suicide by poison, modern scholarship records that Hurshid Ahmed Pasha died in Yenişehir (Larissa) on 20 November 1822.